cspr-rad/kairos-spec/src/spec.typ

 === Load balance for ZK proving

-Within the PoC, the ZKPs themselves will be sufficiently quick to generate that there is little opportunity for speedup through parallelization.
+Within version 0.1, the ZKPs themselves will be sufficiently quick to generate that there is little opportunity for speedup through parallelization.
 When exploring the ZKR, we should look into parallelization opportunities.

-Note that we can limit the number of transactions we accept during a single loop of the system in order to provide a feasible PoC.
+Note that we can limit the number of transactions we accept during a single loop of the system in order to provide a feasible version 0.1.
 After going into production, we can optimize the server(s)' performance to keep up with demand.

 === What happens when you post an L2 transaction?